Old Town Music Hall

 5 people favorited this theater

-The State Theatre was opened around 1922.
+Located in El Segundo, to the south of Los Angeles International Airport.
+The 350-seat State Theatre was opened around 1922.
 It was closed in the mid-1930’s and remained closed until 1944, when it reopened as the El Segundo Theatre.
 It was renamed State Theatre again in 1951.

 Just login to your account and subscribe to this theater